 Are you working with smallholders?
-Type of smallholder engagement approach Smallholder engagement approach Number of smallholders engaged Please explain Timber products No, not working with smallholders Palm oil Yes, working with smallholders Supply chain mapping Capacity building Financial and commercial incentives Offering on-site technical assistance and extension services Providing agricultural inputs Disseminating technical materials Organizing capacity building events Investing in pilot projects Financial incentives for 500 i.
-Description of main strategy: We are committed to supporting the inclusion of smallholders in our supply chain and work with our suppliers to ensure that our palm oil policies are implemented in a way that supports them.
-As part of this commitment, PepsiCo is investing in landscape initiatives that support conservation, community development, smallholder inclusion and responsible production practices.
+Type of smallholder engagement approach Smallholder engagement approach Number of smallholders engaged Please explain Timber products Yes, working with smallholders Supply chain mapping Other, please specify Offering on- site technical assistance and extension services 15 i.
+Description of main strategy: We are striving to supporting the inclusion of smallholders in our supply chain and work with our suppliers to ensure that our timber policies are implemented in a way that supports them.
+As part of this goal, PepsiCo is investing in landscape initiatives that support conservation, smallholder inclusion and responsible production practices.
+Palm oil Yes, working with smallholders Supply chain mapping Capacity building Financial and commercial incentives Offering on-site technical assistance and extension services Providing agricultural inputs Disseminating technical materials Organizing capacity building events Investing in pilot projects 500 i.
+Description of main strategy: We are striving to supporting the inclusion of smallholders in our supply chain and work with our suppliers to ensure that our palm oil policies are implemented in a way that supports them.
+As part of this goal, PepsiCo is investing in landscape initiatives that support conservation, community development, smallholder inclusion and responsible